094459/newsletter-oss-projects/README.md

 **strands-agent-on-lambda**

 [strands-agent-on-lambda](https://aws-oss.beachgeek.co.uk/4gp) this repo contains a sample implementation of user-aware AI Agent and MCP Server running on AWS Lambda.
 The sample implements an AI-based Travel Agent for a fictitious corporation AcmeCorp.(#212)

+**strands-mcp-inter-agent**

+[strands-mcp-inter-agent](https://aws-oss.beachgeek.co.uk/4i5) is some sample code from my colleague James Ward that shows you how MCP Agents can call other MCP Agents by exposing them as MCP Servers. his example uses a hierarchy of agents with where the outer agent calls (using MCP) an inner agent that does routing and prompt modification, which then calls another MCP server.(#213)

 **strands-serverless**